Instructional Design Models and Theories

 - 1937 - B.F.
 Skinner introduces the Operant Conditioning Theory

-- 1937 - May and Doob publish Cooperation and Competition, where the Collaborative Learning Model is launched, discussed and analyzed
+- 1937 - May and Doob publish Competition and Cooperation, where the Cooperative and Collaborative Learning Theory is launched, discussed and analyzed

 - 1950s - The Information Processing Theory emerges